 How do I get epididymo-orchitis?

-A male can get epididymo-orchitis from having unprotected sex (oral, vaginal, or anal sex without a condom) with someone who has a sexually transmitted infection (STI).
-It can also happen after bacterial infections, viral infections (e.g., mumps), or prostate surgery.
+You can get epididymo-orchitis from having unprotected sex (oral, vaginal, or anal sex without a condom or other barrier method) with someone who has a sexually transmitted infection (STI).
+It can also happen after bacterial infections, viral infections (like mumps), or prostate surgery.

 How do I prevent epididymo-orchitis?

-When you’re sexually active, the best way to prevent epididymo-orchitis is to use condoms for oral, vaginal, and anal sex.
+When you’re sexually active, the best way to prevent epididymo-orchitis is to use condoms or other barrier method, for oral, vaginal, and anal sex.

-Get STI testing every 3 to 6 months and when you have symptoms.
+Get STI testing every 3 to 6 months if you have:

 How do I know if I have epididymo-orchitis?